kchitap/London/README.md

 - Personal life, and living in Rochester
 - Political science majors and interests in the field
 - Plans for future career

+### Taxonomy

+Again, each has the same banner (different title text) and diverges from there.

+#### Header

+Within the header tag is the title with an h1 tag

+#### Navigation

+Nav element with a ul, and li with nested a tags

+#### Images

+Each image is represented with an img tag wrapped in a figure

+The student names in the Digital communications page are h2 tags, and the title of each paragraph is an h3 tag.

+The title of each content section in the politics page is an h2.

+#### Content Sections

+Each content section of a picture and related titles and paragraphs is represented by a section tag.
+They all have a common class "ContentBlock", and individual ID's named after the student and the content inside